NhidheesKB/Aerchain-SDE1/README.md

 *   **Responsive & Modern UI:** Built with Vue 3 and Tailwind CSS for a seamless experience across devices.
 *   **Robust RESTful API:** A well-structured backend API to manage task data securely and efficiently.
 *   **PostgreSQL Database:** Reliable and scalable data storage for all your task-related information.
-*   **Data Validation:** Secure API endpoints with robust schema validation using Zod and Express-Validator.
+*   **Data Validation:** Secure API endpoints with robust schema validation using Express-Validator.

 ## 📚 Tech Stack